 You have set dates that you need to travel within

 Like I mentioned earlier, Groupon gives you a set of dates to choose from when purchasing a tour.
 So, if you are only able to travel within specific dates, Groupon might not be the best option for you.
-We were able to make it work with Angela’s class schedule, so I am not saying that it’s impossible to get a date that works, I’m just saying you might be pressing your luck!
-The great thing about Rewards Travel China, specifically, is that they have great customer service, respond to emails quickly, and are willing to help however they can to get you on a tour with dates that work for you!
+We were able to make it work with Angela’s class schedule.
+So I am not saying that it’s impossible to get a date that works, I’m just saying you might be pressing your luck!
+The great thing about Rewards Travel China, specifically, is that they have great customer service and are very helpful in getting you a tour with dates that work for you!

 You typically don’t like traveling in groups